-This case has come to my attention and I believe it’s worth a blog in itself as I keep seeing the same issues arising with faulty cars that are not being remedied partly due to consumers not knowing their rights, with customers losing out as a result.
+A man loses his job after a £11,000 BMW breaks down again is a familiar tale that I hear virtually every day, with the same issues arising with faulty cars that are not being remedied partly due to consumers not knowing their rights and customers losing out as a result.

 He bought the vehicle on finance and is now trying to reject the car through the credit company.

-This raises a number of issues that spans various legislation, and the Consumer Rights Act 2015 states that all products should be;
+This raises a number of issues that spans various consumer laws, and the Consumer Rights Act 2015 states that all products should be;

 - Satisfactory quality